 2. Manage Staffing Levels and Enhance Business Operations

 How many staff members if you intend to have in your new hospitals or healthcare facility?
-By employing the visits prediction generated with a predictive analytics version, you are able to gauge the volume that the facility will probably manage and will maximize your staffing levels so.
+By employing the visits prediction generated with a predictive analytics models, you are able to gauge the volume that the facility will probably manage and will maximize your staffing levels so.
 For existing facilities, you are able to compare the visits prediction to real performance to identify business opportunities to enhance operations.
 If the center has high-quality operation but low real visits, maybe you’ve got operational issues that will need to be dealt with.

 3. Identify that Families are Most Likely to React to Marketing Messages.